FOSSEE/sdes-stscripts/Latex/Latex2/latex_intro_script.rst

 ..
 Objectives
 .. ----------

 ..
-By the end of this tutorial, you will
+At the end of this tutorial, you will

 ..
 1. Get acquainted to LaTeX.
 .. #.
 Know why we prefer LaTeX?